abhchand/girder-ansible/README.md

-Ansible playbook for for Girder
+Ansible playbook for for [girder](https://gitlab.com/girder/girder)

-# Local Setup
+# Quick-Start

-Ensure ansible is installed locally,
+Ensure `ansible-playbook` is installed locally,

-Create `hosts.ini` with the following and rreplace `XXXX` with the server IP address or Hostname
+Create `hosts.ini` with the following and replace `XXXX` with the server IP address or Hostname.
+You can use a local VM for development tiers - see below section for instructions.

 ```
 [prod]